HiFromAjay/hifromajay.github.io/index.md

   such as MSR, FSE, ASE, SANER, MobileSoft, ICSE, TSE, and EMSE.
  <br>
  <br>
- <b>Research Interest:</b> I am interested in software engineering, specifically software testing and maintenance.
-I work
+ <b>Research Interest:</b> I am interested in software engineering.
+I specifically work
  on various research areas in software testing and maintenance, including but not limited to the following research areas.
  <br>
  <ul>